lichtara/relational-coherence-hybrid-systems/paper/08_institutional_Translation.md

 Field, Coherence, and Limit do not maintain themselves.
 Hybrid systems evolve through scale, automation, institutional embedding, and recursive optimization.
 Structural conditions, once established, are continuously exposed to drift.

-Governance therefore becomes a practice of **structural stewardship**: the sustained preservation of relational intelligibility, temporal compatibility, and differentiated authority under conditions of change.
+Governance therefore becomes a practice of structural stewardship: the sustained preservation of relational intelligibility, temporal compatibility, and differentiated authority under conditions of systemic change.

 This reorientation alters the object of governance.
 Rather than intervening primarily at the level of discrete decisions, governance concerns the architecture within which decisions become attributable, contestable, and correctable.
 It is not transactional but relational; not reactive but architectural.